 Another example of DTx is 'HelloBetter Stress and Burnout', a digital health intervention for the treatment of stress, exhaustion, insomnia and depression.

-Figure: Hello Better The web application is the only digital therapeutic for treating burnout.
+The web application is the only digital therapeutic for treating burnout.
 It also has an optional companion app, based on Cognitive Behavioural Therapy (CBT).
 It offers digital burnout therapy online.
 Psychologists guide patients through the therapy course, providing support and feedback.

 In a three-month program, patients learn how to reduce stress levels through mindfulness techniques, behavioral activation and psycho-education, which refers to the process of providing education and information on mental health issues.